CMS Issues FAQ On DMEPOS Competitive Bidding Program

 For extended assistance, including support navigating competitive bidding requirements, you can also connect with our van Halem team.

-DMEPOS CBP Frequently Asked Questions (FAQs)
+DMEPOS CBP Frequently Asked Questions (FAQ)

 I’m a physician and own a DME company.
 Am I exempt from the CBP?